mikaelpatel/Arduino-Shell/README.md

 ```
 Scripts can be defined and executed from both Random Access Memory
 (SRAM), Electrically Erasable Programmable Read-Only Memory (EEPROM),
 and Program Memory (PROGMEM).
-The supporting data type `Script` and
+The supporting data type `script_t` and
-macro for string literals `SCRIPT` can be used to define program
+macro `SCRIPT` can be used to define an application dictionary with
-memory based scripts.
+program memory based scripts.
 All named scripts are persistent.
-Variables may
-be written to EEPROM with the operation `z`.
-They are automatically
+Variables may be written to EEPROM with the operation `z`.
+They are
-restored at startup together with defined scripts.
+automatically restored at startup together with defined scripts.

 ## Install